 - Assemble cake: Carefully place one layer on a serving platter or cake stand.
 Spoon and spread 1/4 cup of icing on top, then repeat with the rest of the cake layers and icing.
 Some icing will spill over the sides and that’s ok!
 Makes a beautiful cake!
 Decorate the top with sprinkles, if desired.

 - Set cake aside for at least 30 minutes before slicing and serving.
 This gives the icing a chance to adhere to the cake and makes slicing a little easier.

 - Cover and store leftover cake at room temperature for 1-2 days or in the refrigerator for up to 1 week.

-Make ahead tip: The cake layers can be baked, cooled, and covered tightly at room temperature overnight.
+- Make Ahead Instructions: The cake layers can be baked, cooled, and covered tightly at room temperature overnight.
 Likewise, the icing can be prepared then covered and refrigerated overnight.
 Set the icing out at room temperature for an hour to soften up before using.
 The assembled cake can be frozen up to 2-3 months.
 Thaw overnight in the refrigerator and bring to room temperature before serving.
 Tastes better fresh though!

 - Special Tools: KitchenAid Stand Mixer | KitchenAid Hand Mixer | Round Cake Pan | Colorful Nonpareils | Eat Dessert First Fork